Jun 29, 2026

 Hunger is regulated by a complex interplay of hormones, primarily ghrelin and leptin.

 When you have a fast metabolism, your body is constantly burning calories, which can lead to increased levels of ghrelin.
-This can create a state where you feel hungrier more often, as your body signals for more fuel to sustain its high energy expenditure.
+This creates a state where you feel hungrier more often as your body signals for more fuel to sustain its energy expenditure.

 The Energy Balance Equation

-To better understand the relationship between metabolism and hunger, we should consider the concept of energy balance, which is the relationship between the calories consumed and the calories burned.
+To better understand the relationship between metabolism and hunger, we should consider the concept of energy balance—the relationship between calories consumed and calories burned.

 • Positive Energy Balance: This occurs when you consume more calories than you burn, leading to weight gain.